jaygmx/docs/content/en/docs/Linux/GNU/coreutils.md

 You can specify the default value of the `--quoting-style` option with the environment variable `QUOTING_STYLE`.
-If that environment variable is not set, the default value is ‘`shell-escape`’ when the output is a terminal, and ‘`literal`’ otherwise.
+If that environment variable is not set, the default value is ‘`ash-escape`’ when the output is a terminal, and ‘`literal`’ otherwise.

 ‘`--show-control-chars`’